allegheny-college-cmpsc-101-fall-2023/intersection-algorithms-starter/writing/reflection.md

 much it is faster*** compute it! and how you knew that the it was faster, referencing the data in the aforementioned command outputs to support your response.
-You should make sure that you answer the following research questions:
+You should make sure that you answer the following research questions (RQs):

 - RQ: Is intersection faster with a list or a tuple?
 - RQ: Is intersection faster with a double-for-loop or a single-for-loop?